boutroslab/Supplemental-Material/Voloshanenko_2018/README.md

-# $\beta$-catenin-independent regulation of Wnt target genes by RoR2 and ATF2/ATF4 in colon cancer cells
+# β-catenin-independent regulation of Wnt target genes by RoR2 and ATF2/ATF4 in colon cancer cells

 ## Supporting computer code